 Located approximately 35 kilometres (22 miles) north of Munich, the airport is very well connected to the city.

-The capital of Bavaria has an excellent public transport system (MVV), consisting of train (S-Bahn), subway or underground (U-Bahn), bus, and tram.
+Munich’s excellent public transport system (MVV) consists of train (S-Bahn), subway or underground (U-Bahn), bus, and tram.

 Taking the S-Bahn train might be your best option to get from the airport to city centre.
 The station is located below the central area that connects terminals 1 and 2.